ComplexNetworks-DCC-FCUP/streaming-small-isomorphism/Analysis/README.md

 binaries, `ISO_b`and `ISO_m`, that run both versions of the code (the naive and automaton method, respectively) and output the elapsed time.
 They must accept as input the format returned by the generators.

+To generate these, there is a `Makefile` in this directory that creates the necessary binaries with the correct names, as used by the analysis present in the paper.